dataxight/protoplast/CONTRIBUTING.md

 ### Write Documentation

-protocell could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+protoplast could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/ptdtan/protocell/issues.
+The best way to send feedback is to file an issue at https://github.com/dataxight/protoplast/issues.

 If you are proposing a feature: